 What makes these scenarios interesting in the context of wave DM?
 Let us first consider the most extreme, albeit unrealistic, case of a potential with a wall:

 Within the well the potential is flat and the field massless, $m_\phi^2=0$.
 Since realistic potentials are continuous, the wall potential must be regularized.
-Ref.~\cite{Cheung:2024wme} provides an example with a potential of the form~\footnote{This potential belongs to the broader EFT class with $V(\phi) = \exp( -\fb^2/\Lambda^2 )\, \Lambda^4\sum_{n=0}^\infty (c_n/n!)(\phi^2/\Lambda^2)^n$~\cite{Cheung:2024wme}.
-The potential in Eq.~\eqref{eq:VFSB} corresponds to $c_n=1$, and the periodic axion cosine potential to $c_n=(-1)^n n!/(2n)!$.}
+Ref.~\cite{Cheung:2024wme} provides an example with a potential of the form